 - Positive historical earnings growth;

 Group 3: Growth at a Reasonable Price (GARP) Revisions

 This group consists of companies with acceptable valuation levels relative to their expected earnings growth that have also experienced recent positive earnings surprises and upward revisions in consensus earnings estimates.
-Key elements used in selecting these stocks include:
+Key elements sought when selecting these stocks include:

 - Reasonable valuation levels relative to expected earnings growth;

 - Recent upward revisions of consensus earnings estimates;